Allocating Positional Goods: A Mechanism Design Approach: Introduction

+The monopolist provision of nonpositional goods has been studied extensively. \cite{MussaRosen1978} establish the optimality of price discrimination through product differentiation, but the optimal mechanism degenerates to a posted price when the marginal cost is constant (and quality is bounded above). \footnote{With multiplicatively separable utility, a posted price is optimal when the marginal cost is zero.} More generally, without multiplicative separable utility, \cite{AndersonDana2009} show that product differentiation can be optimal when the marginal cost is nonpositive (see also \cite{DeneckereMcAfee1996}).
+This paper differs from both frameworks in two respects: the value of positional goods is determined endogenously in equilibrium, and product differentiation is optimal even with zero marginal cost and multiplicatively separable utility.

-\citet[henceforth MSS]{MoldovanuSelaShi2007} study the optimal design of the number and size of status categories in an organization to maximize agents' effort when they care about their relative position (i.e., status).
-They find that full separation is optimal if the ability distribution satisfies IFR, while coarse partitions may be optimal for some distributions---for example, the optimal partition involves only two categories if the distribution is sufficiently concave.
-Because status within an organization is also a positional good, my framework generalizes theirs by allowing for \emph{exclusion} of agents and stochastic allocations, while further analyzing agents' {welfare}. \footnote{ The status definition in MSS---the number of strictly inferior agents minus the number of strictly superior agents---is equivalent (up to an affine transformation) to mine (see Footnote~\ref{ftn:MSS}). } In practice, organizations may exclude agents, and employee welfare is an important consideration.
-Methodologically, I use a mechanism design approach with a feasibility characterization using majorization, while they use methods in optimal contest design (with finite agents). \footnote{ In the case without exclusion, I obtain stronger results that are necessary and sufficient conditions or require fewer distributional assumptions (see Appendix~\ref{app:noexclusion}). }
+\citet[henceforth MSS]{MoldovanuSelaShi2007} study the optimal number and size of status categories in an organization to maximize agents' effort when agents care about their relative position.
+They find that full separation is optimal if the ability distribution has an increasing failure rate (IFR).
+Methodologically, I use a mechanism design approach that characterizes feasibility via majorization, while they use optimal contest design with a finite number of agents.
+Conceptually, my framework generalizes theirs by allowing for \emph{exclusion} of agents and stochastic allocations, while also analyzing agents' welfare.\footnote{Their definition of status is equivalent, up to an affine transformation, to mine (see Footnote~\ref{ftn:MSS}).} Furthermore, in cases without exclusion, I show that IFR is unnecessary for full separation to maximize effort; in fact, full separation maximizes both effort and welfare if the distribution satisfies Myerson's regularity and has a \emph{decreasing} failure rate.